 Located in southwestern Bulgaria, Pirin National Park is one of the country’s most treasured natural wonders.
 Designated as a UNESCO World Heritage Site, this expansive park stretches across the Pirin Mountains, encompassing an area of approximately 40,000 hectares.

-Renowned for its breathtaking alpine landscapes and rich biodiversity, the park offers visitors a unique opportunity to explore pristine forests, glacial lakes, and towering peaks that have remained virtually unchanged for centuries.
+Renowned for its breathtaking alpine landscapes and rich biodiversity, Pirin National Park offers visitors a unique opportunity to explore pristine forests, glacial lakes, and towering peaks that have remained virtually unchanged for centuries.
 With its remarkable natural beauty and ecological significance, Pirin National Park is a testament to Bulgaria’s commitment to preserving its natural heritage for future generations.

 Pirin National Park in Bulgaria, part of the UNESCO World Heritage sites, is characterized by its forested slopes and alpine meadows.
 Its highest peak, 2,914 meters above sea level, attracts mountaineers and hiking enthusiasts.
 Apart from its stunning landscapes, the park is also home to diverse wildlife, including brown bears, chamois, red deer, wild cats, and wolves, captivating visitors from all over.